Best Web Hosting Reviews – 2023

-Server response time is the time it takes for a server to process a web-browser command.
-It can fluctuate, depending on the type of hosting.
+Server response time is the time it takes for a server to process a web browser command.
+It can fluctuate depending on the type of hosting.
 For example, a shared host website may have a slower SRT during hours when many visitors are on the web pages it stores.

 Round trip time is the time it takes for a browser request to communicate with the server and then return to the browser to complete the command.
-It does not include server response time but only the request delivery and return time.
+It does not include server response time but only the request delivery and returns time.

-Time to first byte is seen on hosting information frequently.
+Time to the first byte is seen on hosting information frequently.
 TTFB is the time it takes for the browsers to receive the first byte of data related to its previously sent request.
 It basically equals SRT + RTT.
 For prime website optimization, you want a low TTFB because it usually represents faster page loading.
 Users like quick loading.
-You will see this reflected in your website traffic numbers and hopefully sales too.
+You will see this reflected in your website traffic numbers and, hopefully sales too.

 Full-page load time is the amount of time it takes for a website page to be fully loaded in a browser once a request is sent.
 It is the most useful measurement to determine the speed of your web host.

 Bandwidth is a measurement of data transfer in a specific time limit.
 More specifically, it represents the amount of data that can be downloaded and uploaded to a website’s users in a specific amount of time.

 The more bandwidth you have, the better your website will run through high amounts of user traffic.
 It also means your website can handle engaging features that often attract more users to your site.